A contact McKay correspondence for links of simple singularities: Introduction

-We adapt a method of computing the cylindrical contact homology of $(S^3/G,\xi_G)$ as a direct limit of filtered homology groups, described by Nelson in \cite{N2}.
-This process uses a Morse function, invariant under a symmetry group, to perturb a degenerate contact form and is also used in Haney and Mark's computation of the cylindrical contact homology of hyperbolic Brieskorn manifolds in \cite{HM}.
-We prove a McKay correspondence result, that the rank of the cylindrical contact homology of these links is the number of conjugacy classes of the group $G$.
-Our computations realize McLean and Ritter's work, which provides the positive $S^1$-equivariant symplectic cohomology of the crepant resolution $Y$ of $\C^n/G$ similarly in terms of the number of conjugacy classes of the finite $G\subset\SU(n)$, \cite[Corollary 2.11]{MR}.
+We adapt a method of computing the cylindrical contact homology of $(S^3/G,\xi_G)$ as a direct limit of action filtered homology groups, described by Nelson in \cite{N2}.
+This process uses a (lift of a) Morse function, which is invariant under the corresponding symmetry group in $\SO(3)$, to perturb the standard degenerate contact form.
+In order to define the exact symplectic cobordism maps necessary to take direct limits, a detailed analysis of the homotopy classes of Reeb orbits is needed due to the presence of contractible and torsion Reeb orbits.

+Our computation realizes a contact Floer theoretic McKay correspondence result, namely that the ranks of the cylindrical contact homology of the links\footnote{ Recall that the \emph{link} of a hypersurface singularity in $\C^3$ is the 3-dimensional contact manifold $L:=S^5_{\epsilon}(0)\cap \{f^{-1}(0)\}$, with contact structure $\xi_L:=TL\cap J_{\C^3}(TL)$, where $J_{\C^3}$ is the standard integrable complex structure on $\C^3$, and $\epsilon>0$ is small.
+There is a contactomorphism $(S^3/G,\xi_G)\simeq(L,\xi_L)$, where $\xi_G$ on $S^3/G$ is the descent of the standard contact structure $\xi$ on $S^3$ to the quotient by the $G$-action. } of simple singularities are given in terms of the number of conjugacy classes of the group $G$.
+It additionally recovers the presentation of the manifold as a Seifert fiber space and, in this sense, provides a natural basis for the cylindrical contact homology in terms of the Reeb orbits realizing the different conjugacy classes of $G$, cf. Remark \ref{rem:SFS}.

+We expect that our explicit description of the cylindrical chain complexes will enable computations of embedded contact homology and its associated spectral invariants after an appropriate adaption of arguments from \cite{NW, NW2}.
+Such results will be of interest in the context of gauge theory as well as have applications to the study of symplectic embeddings and fillings.
+Our computations realize McLean and Ritter's work, which computes the positive $S^1$-equivariant symplectic cohomology of the crepant resolution $Y$ of $\C^n/G$ in terms of the number of conjugacy classes of the finite $G\subset\SU(n)$, \cite[Theorem 1.10, Corollary 2.13]{MR}, without needing to know the cohomology of the minimal resolution.